Dr. Dre: 2010–2020: The Planets, hiatus, Coachella, and Compton

-2020–present: Return to production and Super Bowl halftime show
+2020–2023: return to production and Super Bowl halftime show

-Dr. Dre was the executive producer of Eminem's 2020 release, Music To Be Murdered By.
+Dr. Dre was the executive producer of Eminem's 2020 release, Music to Be Murdered By.
 He produced four songs on the album.
 He also produced two songs on the deluxe edition of the album, Side B, and appeared on the song, "Gunz Blazing".
 On September 30, 2021, it was revealed that Dre would perform at the Super Bowl LVI halftime show alongside Eminem, Snoop Dogg, Mary J. Blige, and Kendrick Lamar.

 In December 2021, an update for the video game, Grand Theft Auto Online, predominantly featured Dre and added some of his previously unreleased tracks which was released as an EP, The Contract, on February 3, 2022.
 Around this time, Dre announced he was collaborating with Marsha Ambrosius on Casablanco, and with Mary J. Blige on an upcoming album.
-Later that year, Snoop Dogg announced that him and Dr. Dre are in the process of recording their new album, Missionary.
+Later that year, Snoop Dogg announced that he and Dr. Dre are in the process of recording their new album, Missionary.
 Snoop said the album will be released via Death Row and Aftermath.

-On February 13, 2022, Dr. Dre performed at the Super Bowl LVI halftime show alongside Eminem, Snoop Dogg, Kendrick Lamar, and Mary J. Blige, with surprise appearances from 50 Cent and Anderson.
-Paak.
+On February 13, 2022, Dr. Dre performed at the Super Bowl LVI halftime show alongside Eminem, Snoop Dogg, Kendrick Lamar, and Mary J. Blige, with surprise appearances from 50 Cent and Anderson .Paak.
 The performance was met with critical acclaim and is the first Super Bowl halftime show to win the Primetime Emmy Award for Outstanding Variety Special (Live).
 The show also won the Primetime Emmy Awards for Outstanding Production Design for a Variety Special and Outstanding Music Direction.
-The same year, he produced numerous songs including "The King and I", a collaboration between Eminem and CeeLo Green for the 2022 biopic, Elvis, and a remix of Kanye West's song "Use This Gospel" for DJ Khaled's album God Did.
+The same year, he produced numerous songs including "The King and I", a collaboration between Eminem and CeeLo Green for the 2022 biopic, Elvis, and a remix of Kanye West's song "Use This Gospel" for DJ Khaled's album God Did, the latter of whom was originally intended for Kanye West and Dr. Dre's joint gospel album, Jesus Is King Part II, which remains unreleased, even though it surfaced online in leaks around September 2023.

 In September 2022, it was reported that Dr. Dre will compose the original score for the upcoming animated series, Death for Hire: The Origin of Tehk City.
 The show is created by Ice-T and Arabian Prince; based on the graphic novel of the same title, it features the voice talent of Ice-T, his wife Coco Austin, Snoop Dogg, Busta Rhymes, and Treach among others.

 In February 2023, Dre and Marsha Ambrosius held a listening party for the Casablanco album in Los Angeles.
+The album was released on June 28, 2024, through Aftermath Entertainment and received critical acclaim.